Here are all the winners from the Grammys 2022 – rolling list

 Nick Cave & Tom Hingston, art directors (Nick Cave & Warren Ellis) – ‘Carnage’

-Li Jheng Han & Yu, Wei, art directors (2nd Generation Falangao Singing Group & The Chairman Crossover Big Band) – ‘Pakelang’
+Li Jheng Han & Yu, Wei, art directors (2nd Generation Falangao Singing Group & The Chairman Crossover Big Band) – ‘Pakelang’ – winner

 Dayle Doyle, art director (Matt Berninger) – ‘Serpentine Prison’